higedamc/zap_clock/README.md

 1. Tap the "+" button on the alarm list screen
 2. Set the time and label
+3. Set repeat days (optional)
+4. Select alarm sound (optional)
-3. Tap "Save"
+5. Tap "Save"
-4. When the alarm rings, tap "Stop Alarm" to silence it
+6. When the alarm rings, tap "Stop Alarm" to silence it

 ### Lightning Payment Required Alarm